Heroic Warriors

 My first exposure to Roboto came on the playground in third grade.
 I had gone to the same elementary school during kindergarten and first grade.
 But in second grade, we moved away for a year to a smaller town, which turned out to be something of a He-Man vacuum.
 All of the kids there seemed to be into either Voltron or Thundercats.
 But when I returned to my old school in the third grade, I found He-Man was still going strong there.

-One fall day on the playground, one of my friends brought out his Roboto and Two Bad figures.
+One chilly day on the playground, one of my friends brought out his Roboto and Two Bad figures.
 I never had either of these figures myself, but I was pretty impressed with both of them.
 Roboto had all kinds of bells and whistles – a transparent chest that showed moving gears as you twisted his waist, with an automatically-moving jaw.
 And you could change out three attachments on his right arm, like Trap Jaw.

 The next year I had lost most of my interest in MOTU, but I begged my mom for a G.I.
 Joe B.A.T.S.
 Figure.
 It seemed to have been Hasbro’s answer to Roboto, albeit with a hologram sticker that only simulated a transparent chest.